 The Winchester Writers’ Conference, as it was known for many years, was founded in 1980 by Barbara Large, MBE, who understood that writers want to meet fellow writers and connect with the literary and publishing worlds.
 Barbara led the Conference as Director until 2013, supporting emerging writers, nurturing the warm and friendly ethos and establishing the workshops and one-to-ones that have become synonymous with publishing success for so many over the years.
-Around 130 delegates have been published via traditional routes as a direct result of meetings with literary agents and commissioning editors at Winchester.

-The Conference was first convened at the University of Southampton, before moving to its current home at the University of Winchester in 2005 where it is now firmly established with an international reputation and delegates from all around the world, complementing the University’s pursuit of excellence in the field of Creative Writing.
+The Conference was first convened at the University of Southampton, before moving to its current home at the University of Winchester in 2005 where it is now firmly established with an international reputation and attendees from around the world, complementing the University’s pursuit of excellence in the field of Creative Writing.

 The Keynote Address is undoubtedly one of the weekend’s highlights; previous speakers have included Sebastian Faulks, Meg Rosoff, Joanne Harris, Julian Fellowes, Carol Ann Duffy, Michael Morpurgo, Kevin Crossley-Holland, Sir Terry Pratchett, Patrick Gale, and Lemn Sissay.
 We remain immensely grateful too to all our supporters, including the literary agents, commissioning editors, authors, poets and other industry professionals who give talks, run workshops, provide one-to-ones and adjudicate our competitions each year.